Skip to main content

 How do you modernise a legacy system without service interruption?

-By applying the strangler pattern: wrapping the old system, isolating critical components and replacing them brick by brick, with no big bang.
+By applying the strangler pattern: we wrap the existing system, isolate critical components and replace them brick by brick, without any risky switchover.
 Service continuity is a design constraint, not a secondary goal.

 What is the strangler pattern?

-A progressive modernisation technique that lets old and new systems coexist, gradually routing traffic to new components and retiring the old one only once the new one is validated in production.
+A progressive modernisation technique that runs the old and the new system in parallel, gradually routes traffic to new components, and only retires the legacy once the new system is validated in production.

-How do you reconstruct documentation for orphaned COBOL or legacy code?
+How do you rebuild documentation for an orphan COBOL or legacy codebase?

-Through AI-assisted software archaeology: source code is analysed to extract buried business rules, identify true blind spots and rebuild usable documentation,what normally takes months of deciphering is reduced to a few days of analysis.
+Through AI-assisted software archaeology : the source code is analysed to extract buried business rules, identify real opacity zones and reconstitute operable documentation.
+What used to take months of deciphering is reduced to a few days of analysis.

-No. A complete rewrite (big bang) is the riskiest scenario.
-We favour successive evolutions with regular production releases, short feedback loops and technical debt that decreases with each iteration rather than rebuilding.
+No. A full rewrite is the riskiest scenario.
+We favour successive evolutions with regular production releases, short feedback loops and progressive integration of new capabilities rather than rebuilding.

-What do you actually deliver in a modernization diagnostic?
+What do you deliver in a modernisation diagnostic?

-A useful diagnostic must support a decision.
-We deliver a map of the real system, the priority risks, a target trajectory, a realistic first execution batch and the conditions for your teams to take the next steps with control.
+A useful diagnostic must allow you to decide.
+We deliver a real-system map, prioritised risk zones, a target trajectory, a realistic first execution lot and the takeover conditions for your teams.

-Software archaeology, risk mapping, progressive trajectory: we start by understanding before we act.
+Software archaeology, risk mapping, progressive trajectory : we start by understanding before acting.